italia/spid-cie-oidc-django/examples/wallet_trust_anchor/tutorial/README.md

 Please follow these steps described below to have a fully working demo.
 The sections identified with the prefix [FedOp] are related to the Federation operators that accreditates the subordinates.
-The sections identified with the prefix [User] are related to the User that will to ask to get onboarded to the onboarding public service.
+The sections identified with the prefix [User] are related to the User that asks to get a specific Entity onboarded within the onboarding service.

 ## [FedOp] Configure you Trust Anchor